danielnolan/danielnolan.github.com/_posts/2023-12-28-my-winter-deep-dive-into-home-automation-&-networking.md

 ---
 layout: post
-title: My winter deep dive into home automation
+title: My Winter Deep Dive Into Home Automation & Networking

 description: As my outdoor activties shift from outdoor to indoors for
     the winter, I have taken a deep dive into IoT, home automation, and